FlickerSoul/universe.observer/pages/posts/2025/swift-package-cxx-introp/index.md

 ```

 In reality, it might be not elegant or possible to copy the static library to
 the Swift package.
-From my limited testing, creating soft lin in the Swift
+From my limited testing, creating soft links in the Swift
 package pointing to the actual static libraries (which, for instance, can be in
 a git submodule in a different location) will also work.
 The `.a` files don't
 even need to be in the swift package directory, as we will see later, but I